gstlearn/gstlearn/README.md

 brew install libhdf5-dev
 ```
 Notes:
+  * This is currently not tested - above packages may not exist
   * Under MacOS, the GCC (or Clang) compiler and GNU make is already installed
   * If your MacOS repository doesn't provide minimum required versions, please install manually (see provider website)